ai4colonoscopy/Colon-X/README.md

 	```

-## 🙏 Acknowledgements

-We gratefully acknowledge the contributions of the following projects, which served as the foundation and inspiration for our work:

-+ [📦 Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL): The most powerful vision-language model in the Qwen series to date.
-+ [📦 R1-V](https://github.com/StarsfieldAI/R1-V): Reinforcing Super Generalization Ability in Vision Language Models with Less Than $3.
-+ [📦 open-r1](https://github.com/huggingface/open-r1): A fully open reproduction of DeepSeek-R1.

 ## 🚨 Ethical and Responsible Use

 ColonR1 is designed to assist in medical colonoscopy by leveraging multimodal reasoning capabilities, but it comes with no guarantees regarding its predictive accuracy or reliability in clinical practice.
 Users should be aware that the datasets and pre-trained models used in ColonR1 may contain inherent biases, including socioeconomic factors, which can lead to misclassification or other undesirable behaviors, such as the generation of offensive or inappropriate content.